csilvestro-current/Search-Hooks/README.md

 # SearchHooks
- fetch an API with React Hooks.
-Today, we will walk through how to search and return results from a dad jokes API.
-We will utilize useState, useEffect, and useRef.
+Fetch an API with React Hooks.
+Search and return results from a dad jokes API.
+Using useState, useEffect, and useRef.